aleksandarskrbic/khaos/README.md

 - Quick experiments without external dependencies

 **When to use `simulate`:**
-- Load testing external clusters (Confluent Cloud, AWS MSK, self-hosted)
+- Load testing external/self-hosted clusters
 - Testing authentication configurations
 - Running chaos scenarios on staging/production environments
 - When you need broker incidents skipped (they're automatically skipped with a warning)